deeprest/sagaGitlabMirror/DEV.md

 - glitchy/wrong sprite shader for mech on linux

 ## ideas
+- death -> You emerge from corpse as a small spiderbot that can gain control of other machines.
 - bindings: json read/write, layouts
 - add airbot prop ability
 - graphook foe